Hibou57/PostiATS-Utilities/doc/syntax-guide.md

           if i > 0 then f(i - 1)
           else ()

-If ensuring all functions are terminating, it may be better to always use declaration and implementation in the while and avoid using separate declaration and implementation.
+If ensuring all functions are terminating is important, it may be better to always use declaration and implementation in the while and avoid using separate declaration and implementation.

 ATS2 does not directly supports well‑founded recursion on data‑types and the likes, it has to be carefully specified in the recursive definition using